EgorOrachyov/Berserk/Engine/Source/README.md

 # Engine Structure

 Engine architecture follows sub system modeling pattern, which allows to split framework's functionality on separated modules with related features.
-The source code is structured by folders which containse associated engine modules definition and implementation parts.
+The source code is structured by folders which contains associated engine modules definition and implementation parts.

-## Modules:
+## Modules

 Modules' design employs the following rule: